-The Std IX students were on their way to school when they heard a woman’s cry for help around 6.30 am yesterday; while two of the boys chased and pinned down the thief, the other two rushed to inform the cops
+The Std IX students were on their way to school when they heard a woman’s cry for help around 6.30 am yesterday; while two of the boys chased, pinned down the thief, the other two rushed to inform cops

 In an exhibition of extraordinary courage, four schoolkids chased and nabbed a chain snatcher in Chembur.
 Not just that, the boys ensured that the thief landed behind bars.